kyle-n/kyle-n.github.io/src/routes/blog/posts/wwdc-23-wishlist-free-local-chatgpt.md

 date: 2023-04-24
 keywords: apple, news, ai
 image: wwdc23.jpg
+description: Making the case Apple should ship AI on the device.
 ---

 As an Apple developer, one thing I would love to see at WWDC is a free large-language model built into iOS and macOS.
 Ship GPT-whatever with the OS and let third-party apps call into it for free.
 It doesn't have to be as complex as ChatGPT, just something that can run on Apple Silicon.